Do you want to visit Pisa without the crowds? Read along as I share my valuable tips on how to enjoy Pisa without the

 Book your Leaning Tower of Pisa tickets in advance

 Download your ticket to your smartphone and at each site, they will scan your phone.
 No paper print outs needed.
 Just walk past the ticket office and hit Pisa without waiting in line!

-I was amazed as to how quiet all the other sites in Pisa were.
+I was amazed at how quiet all the other sites in Pisa were.
 As the day progressed, the steps of the Duomo were taken by huge groups of school children.